Institut für Kognitionswissenschaft

 Feb 5, 2024

-NDR Kultur – Das Journal on my work
+NDR Kultur – Das Journal

 Under the title “Was sind die Risiken von KI?”, NDR Kultur – Das Journal made a report on the current work of Prof. Mühlhoff.
 Many thanks to Lennart Herberhold (in German).